emu-russia/pureikyubu/Docs/RE/dsp_ucodes/dspirom_disa.md

 ## Mixing Routines

+They only look scary, in fact, they simply mix 32 samples with a duration of 1 ms.

+This trick is called unroll the loop.

 ```
 80E7 81 50       	clr  	ac0             	l    	ax1.l, @ar0
 80E8 89 49       	clr  	ac1             	l    	ax0.h, @ar1